-- Uniform scrub attire must fit properly so the midriff and buttocks are not shown while engaging in normal activities and exercises.
-Bottoms should not excessively touch the floor and tops should not expose cleavage. - Students are to always wear school identification badges when in the school, lab/classroom and at the clinical setting. - Faculty members may provide more specific standards for shoes.
-Students should wear either black, brown, blue, or white (Solid Color) leather covered shoes (nursing shoes), tennis shoes, or solid "Croc" style shoes (no holes).
-Shoes must be closed heel and closed toed.
+• Uniform scrub attire must fit properly so the midriff and buttocks are not shown while engaging in normal activities and exercises.
+Bottoms should not excessively touch the floor.
+Tops should not expose cleavage.

+- Students are to always wear school identification badges when in the school, lab/classroom and at the clinical setting. - Students should wear either black, brown, blue, or white (Solid Color) leather covered shoes (nursing shoes), tennis shoes, or solid "Croc" style shoes (no holes).
+Shoes must be closed heels and closed toed.
 Shoes need to be waterproof/water-resistant.
-No slide-in shoes, no mesh shoes, no crocs with holes. - Lab coats is the acceptable article of clothing that is worn over the uniform.
-If the student wants to wear an additional layer of clothing with long sleeves. such as a sweater or sweatshirt, it must be worn under the lab coat.
+No slide-in shoes, no mesh shoes, no crocs with holes. - Lab coats are the acceptable article of clothing that is worn over the uniform.
+If the student wants to wear an additional layer of clothing with long sleeves, such as a sweater or sweatshirt, it must be worn under the lab coat.
 NO HOODIES are permitted.
-Students must follow the dress code policy at their clinical sites. - Hair: Hair color must be of naturally occurring color tones with no extreme color of dye-effects.
-Hair must be worn up and off the shoulder and contained (secured).
-It may not fall below the shoulder. - The only permitted head-coverings are surgical caps and hair-wraps that in no way resemble a bonnet, du-rag or outside hat.
+Students must follow the dress code policy at their clinical sites. - Hair: Hair must be worn up and off the shoulder and contained (secured).
+It may not fall below the shoulder. - The only permitted head-coverings are surgical caps and hair-wraps that in no way resemble a bonnet, durag or outside hat.
 The color must be limited to white, blue, or black.
 The head-coverings must be a solid color.
 Head-coverings may not be printed or striped.
 Head coverings worn consistently for religious reasons are acceptable.
-Faculty have the final decision of the appropriateness of head-coverings. - In accordance with professional workplace expectations, tattoos not covered by appropriate clothing will need to be covered with either a sleeve, band aid or bandage material so they are not visible in the classroom, lab, clinical setting, or any other function organized by Valley College. - Any facial piercings must be removed and/or plugged while in the classroom, lab, clinical setting, and any other function organized through Valley College.
-The plugs must be removed from gauged ears while in the classroom, lab, clinical setting, and any other function organized through Valley College. - The CDC (Center for Disease Control) recommends NO artificial nails or extensions.
+Faculty have the final decision of the appropriateness of head-coverings. - In accordance with professional workplace expectations, offensive tattoos, not covered by appropriate clothing, will need to be covered with either a sleeve, band aid or bandage material so they are not visible in the classroom, lab, clinical setting, or any other function organized by Valley College. - Any facial piercings and jewelry of the dangling style, such as bracelets, necklaces, dangle earrings or chain piercings, must be removed and/or plugged while in the classroom, lab, clinical setting, and any other function organized through Valley College.
+Small stud style earrings and piercings are acceptable. - False eyelashes or extensions are not permitted, of any style. - The CDC (Center for Disease Control) recommends NO artificial nails or extensions.
 Valley College Practical Nursing Diploma Program will also adhere to this recommendation.
 Furthermore, nails must be kept short and not extend beyond the tips of the fingers.
-Only clear or pale nail polish is allowed with no visible chips. - Please be respectful of perfume, oils and or cologne in the classroom regarding other students with allergies.
+Only clear or pale nail polish is allowed with no visible chips. - Please be respectful of perfume, oils and or cologne in the classroom regarding other students with allergies. - Clinical: In addition to the above dress code. - Students not wearing a Valley College school identification badge at clinical sites, unless specifically directed otherwise by the clinical site, will be sent home and this will be counted as a missed day. - No perfume or cologne or oils are to be worn at clinical. - When reporting for a clinical, students are expected to come prepared: name badge, proper clean uniform/scrubs, stethoscope, pen, watch with second hand (and/or other items the clinical instructor deems necessary for that clinical site) and any homework that might be due.
+Students who show up unprepared or late will be sent home and this will count as an unexcused absence.
+Students will have to make up the missed hours. - Smoking/vaping is prohibited on Clinical grounds.
+Coming to clinicals smelling like smoke will result in you being dismissed from clinical that day and receiving a failing grade for the day.